U.S. Statistics

 According to the latest CDC data:

-• According to another CDC report, of the estimated 1.2 million people with HIV (diagnosed and undiagnosed) in 2019, about 65.9% received some HIV care, 50.1% were retained in care, and 56.8% were virally suppressed or undetectable.
+- According to another CDC report, for every 100 people with diagnosed HIV in 2022k, about 76% received some HIV care, 54% were retained in care, and 65% were virally suppressed.
 Having a suppressed or undetectable viral load protects the health of a person living with HIV, preventing disease progression.
 There is also a major prevention benefit.
 People with HIV who take HIV medicine (called antiretroviral therapy or ART) as prescribed and get and keep an undetectable viral load can live long and healthy lives and will not transmit HIV to their HIV-negative partners through sex.
+This is often referred to as undetectable = untransmittable or U=U.

 Deaths

-In 2020, there were 18,489 deaths among adults and adolescents with diagnosed HIV in the United States and 6 dependent areas.
-These deaths may be due to any cause, including COVID-19.
+In 2022, there were 19,310 deaths among adults and adolescents with diagnosed HIV in the United States and 6 territories and freely associated states.
+These deaths may have been due to any cause.

 Need More?